Lentanta/obsidian-vault/AWS.md

 IAM Dashboard
 IAM is not a global service
-Not a best practice to use root user
+Not a best practice to use the root user
 UI: Users
 -> create user
 -> I want to create an IAM user